 Instructions

-- Add 2 tbsp of avocado oil to a stock pan over medium heat.
+- Heat 2 tbsp of avocado oil in a stock pot over medium heat.

 - Begin peeling and dicing the onion and garlic.
-Add the onion to the oil.
-Allow to cook until it begins to caramelize and then add the garlic.
+Add the onion to the pot with the chicken (the chicken should not be fully cooked at this point).
+Allow the onion to cook until it becomes translucent.
+Add the garlic and cook until fragrant, stirring throughout.

-- While the veggies are cooking, spiralize the zucchini.
-Set the zucchini aside.
+- While the soup is cooking, spiralize the zucchini (or cook Jovial noodles, if using).
+Set aside.

 D says